teach-plt/www/notes/type-checking.md

 printDouble (divide (5, 3));
 ```
-Quiz: In an untyped language, what is printed? [menti.com code 413881](https://www.menti.com/alw5a4m2kgzb)
+Question: In an untyped language, what is printed?

 - 1: 1.0
 - X: 1.6666666666666667